CLIMATE SMART MISSOULA

 For the super creative....SOLAR COOKING!

-Here's Amy with her new GoSun solar grill and oven, demonstrating that the January sun can brew coffee - even if it's 6F outside!
+Here's Amy with her GoSun solar grill and oven, demonstrating that the January sun can brew coffee - even if it's 6F outside!
 She also baked bread!

 Picture